arenadata/pxf/server/pxf-ignite/README.md

 # Accessing Ignite database using PXF

-The PXF Ignite plug-in enables to access the [Apache Ignite database](https://ignite.apache.org/) (both read and write operations are supported) via REST API.
+The PXF Ignite plug-in enables to access the [Apache Ignite database](https://ignite.apache.org/) (both read and write operations are supported) via Ignite thin connector for Java.

 ## Prerequisites